 Legal Foundations.
-Each of the three Regimes was created when the owner of the underlying land got the necessary governmental permissions to develop a condominium and filed a special document with the local Public Registry ... which is like a Country Recorder's land records in the USA.
+Each of the three condominium regimes at Las Mañanitas ("Regimes") is a legally independent condominium.
+Each was created when the owner of the underlying land got the necessary governmental permissions to develop a condominium and filed a special document with the local Public Registry ... which is like a Country Recorder's land records in the USA.
 That document recites the legal chain of title and then specifies all the details legally constituting the "condominium regime."
-Those details include the size and location of the private units capable of being owned by a specific "Owner" and all the "common assets and areas" which are "co-owned" by all the Owners within the regime.
+Those details include the size and location of the private units capable of being owned by a specific "Owner" and all the "common assets and areas" that are "co-owned" by all the Owners within the regime.
 They also include the restrictions on how the property can be used, who can be an Owner, and "the characteristics and conditions for the organization and social operation" of the condominium ... that is, dealing with things like budgets, dues, decision-making, Assembly, Vigilance Committee, Administration, Architectural Committee, etc.

 Regime Declaration.
-The entire document just described is what we call the "Regime Declaration" or just "Declaration" (and some other people call a Constitution).
+The entire document described in the first paragraph above is what we call the "Regime Declaration" or just "Declaration" (and some other people call a Constitution).
 The controlling text is the Spanish version; the English text we include below is thought to be an accurate translation, but we cannot guarantee that.
 Also, you should not rely on "close textual analysis" to reach legal conclusions, as these Regime Declarations pre-date a major overhaul to BCS Condominium law which occurred in 2016.

 That said, here are the Regime Declarations.
 They also appear in TownSq (/documents).